HumanCellAtlas/dcp-cli/README.rst

 Primary CI testing is through Travis CI; there is also additional testing with the `Gitlab Allspark instance <https://allspark.dev.data.humancellatlas.org/HumanCellAtlas/dcp-cli/>`_ that runs tests for Windows.
-If submitting PRs that have the potential of being platform-dependent, please ensure the status Windows Testing is verified before merging.
+(Note that Allspark is not open to the public, members of the Human Cell Atlas project can access the Allspark cluster using the Github account associated with the Human Cell Atlas organization on Github.)
+If submitting PRs that have the potential of being platform-dependent, please ensure the status of "Windows Testing" is verified before merging.

 Bugs
 ~~~~